Master of Science (M.S.) Major in Physics (Thesis Option)

 PHYS 3416.
 Applied Electronics.

 This Laboratory/lecture course is an introduction to electronic test bench methods for the construction, operation and analysis of important DC/AC circuits utilizing resistors, capacitors, diodes, BJTs, FETs, and OpAmps.
 The behavior of the circuits will be modeled in SPICE.
 Elementary semiconductor device physics and microfabrication methods will be discussed.
-(WI) Prerequisites: PHYS 2425 and PHYS 2435 both with grades of "C" or better.
+(WI) Prerequisites: PHYS 2326 and PHYS 2126 and PHYS 2335 and PHYS 2135 all with grades of "C" or better.

 4 Credit Hours.
 3 Lecture Contact Hours.
 4 Lab Contact Hours.